The American Rescue Plan expanded the Child Tax Credit (CTC) as well as changed some of the existing requirements for tax year 2021.

 When will I start receiving the new credit?

-The IRS started to send letters to families who may be eligible to receive the 2021 Child Tax Credit on June 7th.
+The IRS sent two letters (one in June and one in July) to families who may be eligible to receive the 2021 Child Tax Credit.
 This information is based on 2020 tax returns.
 If you have not filed your 2020 return or if it hasn’t been processed yet, the IRS may use your 2019 return.
 Families who used the Non-Filers tool last year may also receive a letter.

 For more information, visit the IRS’s Advance Child Tax Credit page.
 The IRS plans to house the new portal for updating information here, as well as an interactive tool that helps families determine whether they qualify for the payments.